skirmer/elastic_analytics/README.md

 Hello!
 This repo is home for all the supplementary materials to go with my presentations on Elasticsearch with R and/or Python.
 If you have questions, you can ask me on Twitter- `@data_stephanie`.

+**If you are joining me for ODSC West 2019, please follow the advance instructions that the organizers are providing you** - [I have also made a PDF copy of the instructions available here](odscwest2019_advance_instructions.pdf).

 ## Startup/Shutdown
 After cloning this repo, if you have Docker installed and running, you can spin up your own Elasticsearch database on your local machine.
 Move into the top level of this repository after you clone it, and run the following at command line: